What are the Advantages of DBMS?

 A Database Management System (DBMS) software program allows users to create, maintain, and interact with a database.
 A database is a data collection organized in a specific format, making it easy to access, manage, and manipulate.
 DBMSs are the intermediaries between users and databases, handling all communication and data processing.

 A DBMS helps organizations efficiently manage and analyze their data, leading to better decision-making and improved performance.
 It also provides tools for managing and querying the data and enforcing rules to maintain its integrity and consistency.
-Some examples of popular DBMS include Oracle, MySQL, Microsoft SQL Server, MongoDB, Redis, and IBM Db2.
+Some examples of popular DBMS include Oracle, MySQL, Microsoft SQL Server, MongoDB, Redis, and IBM Db2

-What are the Components of DBMS?
+What are the Applications of DBMS?

 Types of DBMS